klkkong/sphere/README.rst

 Documentation
 -------------
-See the `separate documentation <doc/sphinx/index.rst>`_ for general reference and installation instructions.
-The documentation is also by default available in the `html <doc/html/index.html>`_ and `pdf <doc/pdf/sphere.pdf>`_ formats.
+See the separate documentation for general reference and installation instructions.
+The documentation is by default available in the `html <doc/html/index.html>`_ and `pdf <doc/pdf/sphere.pdf>`_ formats.

 Author